Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - request secondary identification, (for example, government issued picture identification, billing statement or utility bill with a current address) if concerned about the identity of the person requesting Alberta Health Care Insurance coverage

 Physicians and practitioners are encouraged to report any inappropriate billing or suspected health care fraud.

 Incoming tips and complaints could trigger a practitioner compliance review or audit.
 This process is confidential, to safeguard the privacy of both the complainant and the subject of the complaint.

 To report complaints of suspected billing abuse, contact the Audit and Compliance Assurance Unit

 Misuse of AHCIP card or suspected billing abuse

 If you believe these incidents involve ethical violations by physicians, you may also send a complaint to CPSA.
 The college addresses issues related to physician standards of practice and quality of care and has a clearly defined process to address complaints.
 Other practitioners can be contacted through their respective colleges.

-Connect with the Compliance and Monitoring Branch:
+Connect with the Audit and Compliance Assurance Unit:

 Email: [email protected]